What We Can Learn from the Funerals in "Game of Thrones"

 Families may maintain their assumptions and grudges, but everyone will band together if the end-of-life ritual is sufficiently powerful (even when your late father's brother is a better shot, and way cooler than you are).

 The cremation of Maester Aemon required four people to light each corner of the twiggy pyre.
 "He was the blood of the Dragon, but now his fire has gone out."
-The memorable funeral service starts 90 seconds into this Youtube.com video.
+The memorable funeral service starts two and a half minutes into this Youtube.com video.